Code-Institute-Submissions/Jakejamesreid-Media-Reviewer/readme.md

 ### Dynamically changing colour for the Rating Bubble
 The current rating bubble only displays a green colour.
 If a user gave a score of < 4 then the colour should be red and if the rating was > 4 and < 7 the colour should be orange.
 Green wuld then only be used for ratings of 7 or higher.

+### User can edit or delete reviews
+Currently the user can only post a review.
+In a future update the user would also be able to edit or delete their reviews.

+### Implement API for movies
+Thye current implementation only has an API for searching video games and not for movies.
+A future update would be to add this functionality to movies as well.

 ---

 ## Project Planning